tytydraco/yessleep/out/My_Town_is_Under_Lockdown_by_the_British_Government_now_we_have_rules_to_follow_to_ensure_our_safety_Part_1.md

 Rule 6: if you see or hear any movements in your house but you’re alone, do not attempt to investigate it.
 Lock yourself in a room with a weapon and press the panic button.

-Rule 7: if you however, you’ve lost your panic button, and Rule 6 or Rule 3 comes into place.
+Rule 7: if however, you’ve lost your panic button, and Rule 6 or Rule 3 comes into place.
 Please refer to Rule X

 Rule X: if Rule 7 or Rule 6 or Rule 2, has directed you to Rule X, please carefully follow these instructions.